niivue/niivue-ui/README.md

 [NiiVue](https://github.com/niivue/niivue) is a WebGL 2.0 medical image viewer for web environments.
 This user interface (UI) project (NiiVue UI) is a reference implementation of how controls (sliders, buttons, inputs) can be used to interact with core NiiVue functions.

 This user interface extends NiiVue and allows user friendly interactions with medical images.
-We use [VueJS](https://vuejs.org/) for our frontend framework, and [Vuetify](https://vuetifyjs.com/en/) for the material design controls.
+We use React for our frontend framework, and React MUI for the material design controls.

 # Active Projects